 Our retina team is highly experienced in treating vitreoretinal diseases including diabetic retinopathy, macular degeneration, retinal detachment, macular hole, and other vitreoretinal disorders.
 As part of our mission to provide patients with life-changing vision, St. Luke’s at The Villages is proud to offer retina eye care.

-Our retina specialist, Dr. Remington Horesh, is a fellowship-trained vitreoretinal surgeon who specializes in the medical and surgical treatment of retinal disorders.
-Dr. Horesh, along with the rest of our retina team, is here to take care of all of your retina-related concerns and conditions and to get you one step closer to preserving your vision.
+Our retina specialist, Dr. Remington Horesh, is a board-certified, fellowship-trained vitreoretinal surgeon who specializes in the medical and surgical treatment of retinal disorders.
+Dr. Horesh, along with the rest of our retina team, is here to take care of your retina-related concerns and conditions and to get you one step closer to preserving your vision.

 Age-Related Macular Degeneration (AMD) is an age-related, degenerative issue with the retina.
 It occurs when the center of the retina is damaged, resulting in central vision problems.
 It happens when the macula— the part of the eye located near the center of the retina that controls sharp, straight-ahead vision—is damaged due to aging.
 The damage to the central vision leads to difficulty reading, seeing fine details, and recognizing faces.
 AMD does not impact one’s peripheral (side) vision, but rather is a disease that affects the center of one’s vision.

 AMD is a very common condition in people over the age of 60 and is a leading cause of vision loss for older adults.
 It often affects both eyes, however, one eye may be more affected than the other.
 The severity of the disease varies greatly, as some people who have the disease may not notice any changes at all.
 It is a condition that develops very slowly in some people, and much faster in others.

 There are two types of AMD: Dry and Wet.